Dwarf White Isopods are a super popular

 Dwarf White Isopods also seem to love protein.

-Fish flakes/pellets are probably the most convenient way to satiate them, but these critters will make short work of most protein-rich foods in small amounts (e.g., dried shrimp).
+These critters will make short work of most protein-rich foods in small amounts (e.g., dried shrimp).

 How to Culture Dwarf White Isopods